typedb/typedb/README.md

 ### Relations

-Contextualize relations, which are now first-class citizens.
+Contextualize relations, which are first-class citizens in TypeDB.
 Relations define one or more roles played by entities, relations and attributes, each with its own name, and optionally have attributes too – just like entities, and well beyond a simple foreign key constraint.